SingaporeJS/talk.js/code-of-conduct.md

 Thank you for helping make this a welcoming, friendly event for all.

-## credit
+## Credit

-This code of conduct is largely based on PyCon's [Code of Conduct](https://us.pycon.org/2012/codeofconduct/)
+This Code of Conduct is largely based on PyCon's [Code of Conduct](https://us.pycon.org/2012/codeofconduct/)